HDEnt327/Mai-Kook-DX/README.md

 Open and cmd/terminal window and run `pip install -r requirements.txt`

+> If one or two don't install sucessfully, still try finishing the steps and run the bot, it should stil work ok if it doesn't you may have to troubleshoot a bit and get the packages installed

 Refer to [Diving-Fish/mai-bot](https://github.com/Diving-Fish/mai-bot) to download source files

 > source files are only for study purposes, please delete them in less than 24 hours